hashgraph/hedera-sdk-reference/reference/examples/ZeroUnitTokenSmartContractOperations.md

 ## Example 1
 1. Create a fungible token using the smart contract precompiles or HAPI
-2. Transfer or Mint or Burn or Wipe the token by passing a zero value
+2. Transfer the token by passing a zero value
 3. This operation should return a success

 ## Example 2